-We further illustrate the centrality of cultural upheaval to the backlash against globalization (Margalit 2019; Mansfield, Milner, and Rudra 2021; Ballard-Rosa, Jensen, and Scheve 2022) and potential for gender divides to aggravate reactions to industrial transitions, including decarbonization.
-We highlight gender - including perceived threats to masculinity (Murray and Bjarnegård 2024) - as an important determinant of how economic shocks are experienced, complementing work on ethnoracial dimensions of industrial decline (Jardina 2019; Baccini and Weymouth 2021; Zucker 2022, 2024).
+This paper illustrates the centrality of cultural upheaval to the backlash against globalization (Margalit 2019; Mansfield, Milner, and Rudra 2021; Ballard-Rosa, Jensen, and Scheve 2022) and potential for gender divisions to aggravate reactions to decarbonization.
+We highlight gender as an important determinant of how economic volatility is experienced, complementing work focused on ethnoracial dimensions of industrial decline (Jardina 2019; Baccini and Weymouth 2021; Zucker 2022, 2023).
 In doing so, we clarify when relative gains in women's economic station fail to yield progressive political change.
-This contributes to a growing literature that illustrates how governance reforms, altered cultural mores, and female political mobilization can trigger backlash to female empowerment (Brulé 2020; Kim and Kweon 2022; Off 2023; Anduiza and Rico 2024).
-Our work illustrates how macroeconomic change, often owing to broad shifts in the global economy, can similarly empower traditionalist political movements.